CoAxLab/LabHacks-1/labhacks.md

 * Frequent [datatau](http://www.datatau.com/)

-##  Doing fMRI
-* Organize your dataset using the [BIDS format](http://bids.neuroimaging.io/) - this will make your data more sccessible to both your collaborators and the field at large.

-##  Statistics blogs
+###  Statistics blogs
 * [While my MCMC gently samples](http://twiecki.github.io/)

 * [Pythonic perambulations](http://jakevdp.github.io/)

 * [Andrew Gelman ](http://andrewgelman.com/)

+##  Doing fMRI
+* Organize your dataset using the [BIDS format](http://bids.neuroimaging.io/) - this will make your data more sccessible to both your collaborators and the field at large.

 ##  Twitter is your friend
 * [@tdverstynen (el patron)](https://twitter.com/tdverstynen?lang=en)